agrampa/seattle-301d17/01-mobile-first/README.md

   2. RWD

 `lunch break`

 `AFTERNOON LECTURE`

 - Overview of course structure/setup
-  1. The evolving blog & starter code
+  - The evolving blog & starter code
+	- Time to spend on labs
-  2. The ongoing portfolio assignment
+  - The ongoing portfolio assignment
-  3. Git flow for labs, all pairs all the time!
+  - Git flow for labs, all pairs all the time!
-  4. Live-server
+  - Live-server

 - Useful tools
 	- Our YouTube channel